-Food poisoning lawsuits in Las Vegas Nevada are when victims sue restaurants, grocers, or manufacturers for serving them contaminated food that caused their illness, such as salmonella, e. coli, or norovirus.
+Food poisoning victims in Las Vegas Nevada can bring a lawsuit when restaurants, grocers or manufacturers serve contaminated food that leads to illnesses such as salmonella, e. coli, or norovirus.
 Three common legal claims for food poisoning are products liability, negligence and negligence per se.
 The statute of limitations to bring a claim is two (2) years after the sickness.

 In this article, our Las Vegas personal injury attorneys discuss: